originell/sorl-watermark/README.md

 # sorl-watermark

-## This is under heavy development and does not yet support all features mentioned here.
-### Currently I do not have much time, so generally a basic PIL based watermark is implemented.
-Feel free to fork!
-#### Sorry :-S
+As of 12th July 2013, *vbazhin* will be taking over development and take care of implementing all the mentioned features.
+Everybody welcome him with a warm applause :D!

 sorl-watermark offers drop-in engines for sorl-thumbnail, which automagically insert a specified image as watermark on top of the original thumbnail.

 Of course everything is configurable, from watermark image to the position and the opacity.